hindrikson/disaggregator-updated/docs/temporal.md

             * The effieciency rates are then used to adjust the consumption data.
     ## Industry and power
     - disaggregate_temporal_industry()
-        * Return the shift load profiles for a given year.
+        * Returns the shift load profiles for a given year.
 The sum of every column (state, load_profile) equals 1.
         * get_shift_load_profiles_by_year()
             * get_shift_load_profiles_by_state_and_year()
                 - this function creates load shift profiles based on states and yearly holidays, weekdays, weekends days, for predifined shifts: